|

 to

-writing to a colleague, speaking in class, contributing in a business meeting – unshackle your language inhibitions and
+writing to a colleague, speaking in class, contributing in a business meeting – why not unshackle your language inhibitions and

 on, replacing one not as good, and thereby enhancing the language.